 - Don’t rush; allow plenty of time to get to your destination safely.
 Plan to leave early if necessary.

-- Familiarize yourself with directions and maps before you go, even if you use a GPS system, and let others know your route and anticipated arrival time.
+- Familiarize yourself with directions and maps before you go, even if you use a GPS, and let others know your route and anticipated arrival time.

 Vehicle Safety Checklist

-When the temperature drops, so does battery power.
+When the temperature drops, battery power also drops.
 For gasoline and diesel engines, it takes more battery power to start your vehicle in cold weather.
-For electric and hybrid electric vehicles, the driving range is reduced when the battery is cold, and battery systems work better after they warm up.
+For electric and hybrid electric vehicles, the driving range is reduced when the battery is cold, and battery systems work better after they warm-up.
 Make sure your battery is up to the challenges of winter.

 - Have the charging system and belts inspected.

 - Replace the battery or make necessary system repairs, including simple things like tightening the battery cable connections.

 - Keep gasoline in a hybrid-electric vehicle to support the gasoline engine.